 Lift weights!
 It is crucial to choose exercises that use more than one joint at a time.
 For example, the best three moves you can do are squats, bench presses and dead lifts.
 The reason for this is, these movements require large amounts of energy, which in turn create large levels of blood lactate in a short period of time.
 These high lactate levels (that are not constant but sporadic) stimulate testosterone production!
 However, it is important to keep in mind that lifting too hard and too long can shift the body into cortisol production—- and we already know that is something we want to avoid.

 As far as natural supplements, I don’t believe in any of the millions of gimmicks out there that claim to increase testosterone and give you a sex drive as well as a manhood rivaling a porn star.
-However, if you’re a gambling man, there is one that many people claim to feel works for them.
+However, if you’re a gambling man, there is one that many people claim works for them.
 It’s called Tribulus Terrestris.
 Another highly recommended supplement is Zinc.
 A natural food source is Oysters.
-They are loaded with Zinc, which helps with natural testosterone production.
+They are loaded with Zinc, which helps natural testosterone production.
 So how does one determine if they are zinc deficient?Try this test:

 Testosterone Testing is another important step in the process.
 Be sure you are not only tested for your total free testosterone but also your bound testosterone.
 There is a substance called Sex hormone binding globulin that takes a “free ride” on your precious boner builder and renders it inactive.
 So even if you have high levels of testosterone, you may be “all bound up.”
 Check out this web site for more info on testosterone: